 Through this program, students will develop the pragmatic and logical skills that will prepare them for a career in social research, whether basic research (such as found in academia or research institutions) or applied (such as found in policy and market research).
 Students will put these newly developed skills to work, as they apply the techniques they learn to the analysis of actual data from the social sciences.

-The MSAR is ideal for early-career students who have an existing foundation in basic statistics and social science research and who desire more focused training in order to be not only prepared, but highly competitive, in acquiring careers in market or social research or as analysts at research and policy institutions.
+The master's program is ideal for early-career students who have an existing foundation in basic statistics and social science research and who desire more focused training in order to be not only prepared, but highly competitive, in acquiring careers in market or social research or as analysts at research and policy institutions.

-Four Required courses:
+Two Required courses:

 - Multivariate Statistical Methods I (SOC 2010)

-Four of any of the following elective advanced analysis courses across three topical areas:
+Five of any of the following elective advanced analysis courses across three topical areas:

 Qualitative Methods of Investigation and Market Research